azurestandard/azure-angular-providers/README.md

     AzureCategory(category_id)

-will return a *new* `Category` instance with the following properties:
+will return an `Category` instance with the following properties:

 * `ancestors`, an array of category objects starting with the leaf category and working down to the root category.